Mihi | Greeting

 As a research-focused Centre, we seek opportunities to inform, shape and influence positive change at many levels.

-Within Otago, we engage with and help support local runaka, the Dunedin public, councils, businesses and NGOs on sustainability issues.
+- Within Otago, we engage with and help support local runaka, the Dunedin public, councils, businesses and Non-Government Organisations (NGOs) on sustainability issues

 Through our research and outreach generally we seek to assist Aotearoa New Zealand to become more sustainable and more resilient.
 We also seek to be internationally influential through our research collaborations, conference presentations and publications.